amrit2603/ai-customer-support-assistant/README.md

 An AI-powered Customer Support Assistant built using Streamlit and Large Language Models (LLMs) that performs real-time query classification, sentiment analysis, intelligent response generation, and smart human escalation when necessary.

-This project simulates a structured customer support workflow rather than just a chatbot by incorporating decision logic and escalation handling.
+This project simulates a structured customer support workflow rather than just a chatbot by incorporating structured decision logic and escalation handling.

 ---